 Wood pallets come with lots of black ink markings.
 Random numbers, words and such, depending on what’s being shipped.

 What an opportunity!
 That’s when I grabbed a couple of crate styled stencils to further enhance the pallet wood look…

 I don’t plan to topcoat the wooden chairs for outdoor protection, but rather, just use adirondack chair covers to keep them safe from the elements.
-I love the bare wood look and they should stay this way for a long time as long as I cover them or bring them in when the weather turns wet or cold.
+I love the wood-look and they should stay this way for a long time as long as I weather-protect them with chair covers or bring them undercover when the weather turns.

 Where to find pallet wood stencils

 Plus, the word coffee… exactly what I’d be using these chairs for!

 How to stencil wood to resemble pallet wood